Support our work

 Social brain lab

-The Social Brain Lab (SBL) – a joint effort of the Gazzola and Keysers group – aims to unravel the neural mechanisms of social cognition.
-Social cognition is the ability to infer and respond to the feelings and intentions of others, which is essential for successful social interactions.
+The collaborative environment of the SBL is essential to unravel the neural mechanisms of social cognition.
+Social cognition is the ability to infer and respond to the feelings and intentions of others.
+The brain maps the observable behavior of others onto our own internal representations of emotions, sensations, and actions generated by our emotional, sensory, and motor systems and transform these representations into suitable motor and emotional outputs, which is essential for successful social interactions.

 Our Mission